PSPDFKit/Cordova-Android/README.md

 ## Options

 You can use the `options` parameter to configure PSPDFKit.
 Here is a list of valid configuration options.
+You can omit option entries to use their default value, or pass in an empty options object `{}` to keep all default settings.

 ```javascript
 var options {